 The first 3 icons allow to choose how the mouse should behave on the graph.
 It is possible to switch between:

 These buttons allow to zoom out, zoom in (also possible with the mouse wheel), and reset zoom that fits the graph.

 Previous actions can be undone by clicking on the first arrow or using the “Ctrl+z” shortcut.
 The second arrow allows to redo the undone actions (“Ctrl+y”).

 It is possible to hide/show colored containers for a selection of nodes sharing the same Workpackages, Labels, File Types, or Status.
 The color of each container is defined when created in their corresponding pages or in the Selection Properties.

-Each node and edge has a default color based on their types.
-These colors can be modified for a better customized visualization.
+Each node and edge have a default color based on their types.
+This default color is unique for each project.
+Colors can be changed for a better customized visualization.
 Node colors can also be based on their status.